 In December 2021, the Company entered into a Securities Purchase Agreement with the Cystic Fibrosis Foundation ("CF Foundation"), an organization that historically played a role in supporting the development of innovative therapies for patients suffering from cystic fibrosis (CF).
 Under the terms of the agreement, the Company will receive up to \$5,000 in two tranches.
 In the first tranche, which closed and fully received on December 21, 2021, the CF Foundation invested \$3,000 as an initial equity investment based on a share price of \$2.57.
 Upon completion of patient dosing in Part 1 of the Company's Phase 1b/2a study of BX004, the Company had the right to receive the second tranche of \$2,000, also as an equity investment.
-In the event that the average closing price of the Common Stock for the ten trading days prior to the second tranche completion is less than \$2.57, the Company had the right in its sole discretion to waive the second tranche payment and in such event the CF Foundation would not have any right to receive additional shares.
-Ultimately, the CF Foundation decided to participate in the PIPE and invested an aggregate amount of \$2,000 and the Company waived the right to receive the second tranche of \$2,000 mentioned above.
+In the event that the average closing price of the Common Stock for the ten trading days prior to the second tranche completion was less than \$2.57, the Company had the right in its sole discretion to waive the second tranche payment and in such event, the CF Foundation would not have had any right to receive additional shares.
+The Company waived its right to receive the second tranche of \$2,000 mentioned above, as the CF Foundation participated in the PIPE and invested an aggregate amount of \$2,000.